arvika08/6B_Mealymachine_arvika/README.md

 # Procedure

-Launch Vivado 2023.1 Open Vivado and create a new project.
+Open Vivado and start a new Verilog project.

-Design the Verilog Code Write the Verilog code for the RAM,ROM,FIFO Create the Testbench Write a testbench to simulate the memory behavior.
-The testbench should apply various and monitor the corresponding output.
+Write the Mealy FSM Verilog code for detecting the sequence 1011.

-Create the Verilog Files Create both the design module and the testbench in the Vivado project.
+Create a testbench to apply different binary inputs.

-Run Simulation Run the behavioral simulation to verify the output.
+Simulate the design using Run Simulation → Behavioral Simulation.

-Observe the Waveforms Analyze the output waveforms in the simulation window, and verify that the correct read and write operation.
+Observe that the output (out = 1) occurs immediately on the last bit of 1011.

-Save and Document Results Capture screenshots of the waveform and save the simulation logs.
-These will be included in the lab report.
+Record and save the waveform and result.

 # Code
 # Mealy 1011